lxhan/lxhan.github.io/content/skills/python.md

 tags: ["skill", "code"]
 ---

-Mostly using for scripting and scraping.
+Proficient in using Python for scripting and web scraping tasks.